Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 All Nespresso pod sizes (Vertuo & Original Explained)

-Well, as you’ve seen from the table above, quite a few Nespresso pod sizes are available.
+As shown in the table above, a range of Nespresso pod sizes is available.

-I’ll cover the Vertuo and Original pod sizes individually to make it easy for you.
-So, depending on the Nespresso machine you already have at home, you can read all about the coffee sizes available below.
+I’ll cover the Vertuo and Original pod sizes individually to make it easy for you, so you can read about the available coffee sizes for your existing Nespresso machine.

-If you’re still on the hunt for a Nespresso machine and you’re still determining which would fit you better, have a look at this side-by-side comparison.
+If you’re still searching for a Nespresso machine and are undecided about which one would suit you best, take a look at this side-by-side comparison.

 Along with the coffee sizes in this article, you’ll be able to make an informed decision on a Nespresso that will last you a very long time!